makrai/notes/kornai-23-vector-sem.md

 * p60 coercion
-  * typecasting creates a new instance of the standard coordinate system with the office at its origin, and maps many of the features of this system appropriately, in the kind of process described by Fauconnier, 1985.
+  * typecasting creates a new instance of the standard coordinate system with the office at its origin, and maps many of the features of this system appropriately, in the kind of process described by Fauconnier, 1985
   * We call this process coercion, not because it is
   * not that different from what Fauconnier calls ‘projection mapping’, but
   * we wish to emphasize its forcible, Procrustean aspect.
 By understanding, mental reality is created. _at_ forces Bill to be inside the office premises.
-We may entertain different notions, perhaps he is out shopping, but to understand the sentence is tantamount to having a concept of him in the office.
+We may entertain different notions, perhaps he is out shopping, but to understand the sentence is tantamount to having a concept of him in the office
-  * geometric interpretation of the coercion mechanism in 3.3.
+  * geometric interpretation of the coercion mechanism in 3.3

 * `mark_`
 * Let us turn to an explanation for more abstract, non-spatial binaries (p58)